Pablo Carreño Busta: 2017: Grand Slam success, Top Ten & ATP Finals debut

-2018: First Masters doubles final & second singles semifinal, Top-10 wins
+2018: First Masters doubles final & second singles semifinal

 At the Australian Open, Carreño Busta defeated Jason Kubler, Gilles Simon, and Gilles Müller to advance to the fourth round, where he lost in a close four set match to eventual finalist Marin Čilić.

 At the Miami Masters, Carreño Busta was seeded 16th.
 He defeated Denis Istomin, Steve Johnson, 31st seed Fernando Verdasco, and sixth seed Kevin Anderson, before losing to fourth seed Alexander Zverev in the semifinals.

 Carreño Busta reached the semifinals of a second consecutive event at the Barcelona Open.
 He defeated Benoît Paire, Adrian Mannarino, and upset second seed Grigor Dimitrov before losing to unseeded Stefanos Tsitsipas in the semifinals.
 He then reached the semifinals of a third consecutive tournament at the Estoril Open before losing to Frances Tiafoe.
 After suffering an opening round loss at the Madrid Masters to Borna Ćorić, he followed up with a quarterfinal appearance at the Rome Masters, losing to Marin Čilić.
 At the same tournament he reached his first Masters final in doubles partnering João Sousa.
 In the third round of the French Open, he was defeated by Marco Cecchinato.

 At Wimbledon, Carreño Busta was upset in the first round by unseeded Moldovan Radu Albot.

 At the Cincinnati Masters, Carreño Busta made the quarterfinals where he was defeated again by Marin Čilić.
 He then reached the semifinals of the Winston-Salem Open, defeating 16th seed Peter Gojowczyk and sixth seed Chung Hyeon before losing to eighth seed Steve Johnson.
 At the US Open, Carreño Busta was upset by João Sousa in the second round.
 He suffered opening-round losses at both the Shanghai and Paris Masters.